Chapter 9. Connection Points

 to define a dummy dual interface that has the same dispatch

-methods, dispatch identifiers, and function signatures as the event dispinterface
+methods, dispatch identifiers, and function signatures as the event dispinterface.

 This has more implications than are usually

-is not immutable, unlike a
+apparent.
+A dispinterface is not immutable, unlike a

 regular COM interface.
-If you don’t control the definition of the dispinterface
+If you don’t control the definition of the dispinterface, it might change from release to release.

 (It’s not that likely to change, but it is possible.)
 This means